-This post is about the Swedish Packrafting Roundup which we participated during the last years.
+This post is about the Swedish Packrafting Roundup in which I participated during the last years and is supposed to be a short summary of each year.
 The event has been renamed to Nordic Packrafting Meetup to include also Finland and Norway in a yearly meetup with yearly changing locations in those countries.
-You can read more about the last Nordic Packrafting Meetup here.
+All the pictures can be found at the end of this post.

 Swedish Packrafting Round-Up 2018

 On the Round-Up in 2018, there were plenty of new faces from different countries and also 3 female paddlers.
-In general there was a lot of paddling but most of us probably enjoyed the Vinströmen rapid.
+In general there was a lot of paddling but most of us probably enjoyed the Vinströmen rapid as we got a bit speed on it.
 The weather was perfect as we had only sun and blue sky and just a one hour period of rain.

 Swedish Packrafting Round-Up 2017

-In total, we were packrafting 2 rivers and a third one after the official event.
+During the meetup in 2017 we were packrafting 2 rivers and a third one after the official event.
 As usual, we were lucky with the weather and enjoyed the sunshine throughout the event.
-The nights were however still quite chilly.
+The nights however, were still quite chilly.

 Francis capsized with his packraft and had to walk while the packraft was floating down the river.
 Katja and Konstantin had their new Alpacka Raft Gnarwhal with them and Jeremie got stuck on this year’s “monster rapid”.
 Konstantin also had a small present for each of us – a filted packraft.